Lifeguard Operations Division

 Special Usage Areas

-The area between Tower 40 and Tower 44 is a designated Blackball area between May 1 and October 31, annually.
-No surfing, and no skimming during these months.
+- May 1 - October 31: The area between Tower 40 and Tower 44 is a designated Blackball area.
+No surfing or skimming during these months.

 - No smoking on beaches, piers, or beachfront sidewalks